|■_ Lighting design is practical, but it can also drive specific outcomes.|

 If you work from home, like many of us do these days, an office that faces north (in the northern hemisphere) will enjoy even sunlight all day long.
 However, if you face south, you’ll experience harsh full sun, frequent screen glare, and possibly headaches from squinting.

-No matter what, though, offices with more access to daylight increase cognition and performance, so make sure to take frequent walks if office windows are in short supply.
+No matter what, though, offices and schools with more access to daylight increase cognition and performance (so make sure to take frequent walks if office windows are in short supply).

 At school, kids have been shown to perform far better when they have access to natural sunlight over any kind of artificial light.
 One study showed the difference in test scores could be up to 26% in reading and math, just from the change in light source.